Discover Cape Town’s history and culture on a private walking tour and Robben Island visit.

 After journeying through the arid Great Karoo and Klein Karoo regions, you arrive in Kimberley, where you have two and a half hours to explore.
 From the station, you’ll take an electric tram into the heart of the city.
 You can then visit the open-air Kimberley Diamond Museum for an overview of the area’s diamond-mining history and to see some of the treasures excavated here, as well as taking a tour of a recreated mine shaft.
 You can also visit the Big Hole, the site of the diamond excavations.
 You then re-board the train to continue your journey eastwards, enjoying another sumptuous dinner in the evening.

-Day 8 Johannesburg
+Day 8 Johannesburg & Pretoria

 You arrive into Pretoria at around midday.
 Your driver meets you at the station and takes you to your hotel in Johannesburg.
 You then have the rest of the day to relax or explore the city.
 You could take a stroll though the regenerated Maboneng Precinct, where you’ll find a variety of art galleries, restaurants, cafes and bars housed in former warehouses, many of which are emblazoned with street art and murals.
 Or, uncover more about the city’s turbulent past at the Apartheid Museum, which details the impacts of the regime on South Africa’s black population as well as the life and achievements of Mandela.

-Day 9 Sabi Sands Wildtuin
+Day 9 Sabi Sand Wildtuin

 You’re collected from your hotel this morning and driven to Johannesburg’s airport for your one-hour flight to the Sabi Sand Wildtuin, a private reserve bordering Kruger National Park.
 After landing at the airstrip, you’re met by a ranger, who then drives you to your lodge.
 You have time this afternoon for your first game drive, taking in the reserve’s wildlife and looking out for the Big Five.
 Your guide will know the best spots to find the wildlife that most interests you and can help identify animals big and small.
 Stop for sundowners in the bush before returning to camp in time for a hearty dinner shared around the table.

-Day 10 Sabi Sands Wildtuin
+Day 10 Sabi Sand Wildtuin

 Rise early for a light breakfast before embarking on your first morning safari.
 Animals are most active at this time, before the day heats up, and you might see predators returning from their night-time hunts.
 You return to your lodge for a generous brunch, then have time to relax during the hottest part of the day.
 In the late afternoon, you set off on another game drive, looking for wildlife you’ve yet to encounter.
 You return to the lodge in darkness, which gives you a chance to look for nocturnal species such as African wildcats, porcupines and owls.

-Day 11 Sabi Sands Wildtuin
+Day 11 Sabi Sand Wildtuin

 Enjoy another full day on safari today.
 As a change from game drives, you might like to head out on foot this morning, joining an experienced guide on an informative bush walk.
 Exploring outside of a vehicle gives you a different, more authentic perspective of the reserve, and you’ll discover more about its flora and fauna.
 Listen to the sounds of bird calls, look for animal tracks and find out the different uses of various plants.
 After your siesta, head out on your final game drive, then enjoy your final night under the African sky, swapping stories with fellow guests.